bbalog87/catfish-genome/README.md

 >> The retention of redundant gene copies is also affected by the nature of the polyploidization event

+# Key notes

+#### 14.01.2022

-Personal comment  > we might have also rentention of duplicated genes in the african catfish that is why the busco duplicated orthologs rate is still high
+>> we might have also rentention of duplicated genes in the african catfish that is why the busco duplicated orthologs rate is still high

-For the comparative phylogenomics we might need to use [SCORPIOs](https://academic.oup.com/mbe/article/37/11/3324/5859632) pipeline due to the duplication of gene in teleost that can biased the tree inference.
+>> For the comparative phylogenomics we might need to use [SCORPIOs](https://academic.oup.com/mbe/article/37/11/3324/5859632) pipeline due to the duplication of gene in teleost that can biased the tree inference.

+#### 15.01.2022

+>> Yes...The functional attributes of the retained genes and also african catfish specific genes.
+What make the African catfish particular?

+>> Ok I think this is easy.
+1) Identify paralogs in all catfish and classify them. ====> Check if some families of important genes are contained in this list. ====> Analyze their comparative evolution.
+2) Analyse positive selection/evolution of paralogs in catfish.
+3) Which genes are retained?
+What are their function? loss of function?
+Neofunctionalization?